TomMunoz3772/electroacPy/README.md

 # electroacPy

-Welcome!
 This module provides a collection of tools designed to streamline prototyping and analysis tasks in the field of electroacoustics.
-It consists of multiple modules, addressing specific aspects of loudspeaker system design.
+It consists of multiple modules, addressing specific aspects of loudspeaker-system design.

+The main GitHub repository is located [here](https://github.com/TomMunoz3772/electroacPy).
-Examples are available in [another repository](https://github.com/TchoumTchoum/electroacPy_examples).
+Examples are available in [another repository](https://github.com/TomMunoz3772/electroacPy_examples).
 Documentation of the main repository is available on [readthedocs](https://electroacpy.readthedocs.io).

 ## Installation